Ihor-Omelchenko/shop.co.api/README.md

 - `multer` - Middleware for handling file uploads
 - `dotenv` - For environment variable management
 - `cors` - For enabling Cross-Origin Resource Sharing
+- `uuid` - For creating a unique identifier

 ---